If you’ve tried several over the counter sinus medications to relieve your sinus headaches with no luck there may be a good reason.

 - 19% had tearing

-These symptoms look a lot like the symptoms you might expect from a sinus infection so it’s no surprise that there is a significant amount of confusion between sinus headache and migraine.
+You could be forgiven for thinking these symptoms are sinus related.
+They look a lot like the symptoms you might expect from a sinus infection so it’s no surprise that there is a significant amount of confusion between sinus headache and migraine.

-Shockingly, on average the 100 patients from the study had seen more than 4 physicians each and had gone on average 25 years without the correct diagnosis or significant relief.
+Furthermore, the 100 patients from the study had seen an average of 4 physicians each and had gone on average 25 years without the correct diagnosis or significant relief.

-That’s 25 years without significant relief and 4 physicians who had gotten it wrong!
+That’s 25 years without significant relief and 4 physicians who had gotten the diagnosis wrong!

 The lead investigator of the SAMS study Dr Eross says "It was hard to convince some of them that they actually suffered from migraine headaches," said Dr. Eross.
 "Many were shocked.”